Here are the four common ways to get from Bangkok to Nakhon Ratchasima or better known as Korat.

 The good thing about taking the train is that there is no traffic jam involved in your trip.
 However it takes several stops along the way and can take up to six hours depending on the type of train you catch.
 The easiest way is just by asking the ticket vendor for the duration, delays for this distance are not very common.

 Trains from Bangkok to Korat leave from the Hua Lamphong main railway station that can be easily reached by MRT, take it to the last stop on the line (there is only one MRT line).
 If you get outside you are right in front of the railway station.

-Trains leave very frequently (like every half an hour) from 5:30am to midnight and one way tickets can get as cheap as 50 baht for the 3rd class hard seat with fan and up to around 250 baht for a sleeper berth with aircon.
+Trains leave very frequently (like every half an hour) from 5:45am to 10:25pm and one way tickets can get as cheap as 50 Baht for the 3rd class hard seat with fan and up to around 250 Baht for a sleeper berth with aircon.
 This is the current train schedule:

-The railway station in Korat is conveniently located right in the city center (picture).
+The railway station in Korat is conveniently located right in the city center (see picture).

-The flight time from Bangkok to Korat is only 45 minutes but keep in mind that it takes also time to get to the airport in BKK, wait for the flight and get to Korat from the airport which is located about 40km from the city.
+The flight time from Bangkok to Korat is only about 30 minutes but keep in mind that it takes also time to get to the airport in BKK, wait for the flight and get to downtown Korat from the airport which is located about 40km from the city.
 So it might be just about the same time (and less hassle to catch a van or a bus).

 Now that you know how to get from Bangkok to Korat, check out this post to find out what to do in Thailand’s second biggest city.